 Draft sites were presented for public input on June 15th, 2023 at a forum hosted at Town Hall.
 This event gave residents the opportunity to share their thoughts and express their level of support for development on the proposed sites.
-Residents were also given the opportunity to weigh in via an online open house survey that was open a month following the forum.
-More information about public engagement is available on Page 20 of this plan and the results of public input are detailed in Appendix B.
+Residents were also given the opportunity to weigh in via an online open house survey that was open for a month following the forum.
+More information about public engagement is available on Page 24 of this plan and the results of public input are detailed in Appendix B.

-Based on the feedback from the public, the committee selected ten sites as development opportunities for Nahant, listed below.
-Full descriptions of the sites are available on Page 73 in the development opportunities chapter.
+Based on the feedback from the public, the committee selected nine sites as development opportunities for Nahant, listed below.
+It is also important to note that many other privately owned sites were considered by the Housing Committee and sites not listed here are considered more generally through the zoning recommendations made in this plan.
+Full descriptions of the sites are available on Page 76 in the development opportunities chapter.
 These sites are both publicly and privately owned, representing areas that are either vacant or have the opportunity to be re-developed to support Nahant's housing goals.
 There is no significance to the order in which the sites are listed.